top of page

 We watched woodcarvers tapping tiny patterns into walnut boxes, women stitching brilliant silk embroidery, and miniature painters balancing tiny brushes with impossible skill.
 It was such a hands-on way for the kids to learn about Uzbek crafts and traditions.

-Evenings at Lyabi-Hauz
+Lunch at Lyabi-Hauz

 Is Bukhara Good for Kids?